 Grades 6–8 Programs

-All Grades 6-8 programs are SOLD OUT.
-All grade levels are based on the grade the student will enter in Fall 2025.
-Waitlist for 2025 Summer Programs is available here.
+Registration for Grades 6-8 Summer Programs will open Tuesday, March 17th at 11am on our calendar.
+All grade levels are based on the grade the student will enter in Fall 2026.

 Structural advances in technology have resulted in skyscrapers that are taller than ever before.
 Through discussions, trips to New York City skyscrapers, and design challenges, students explore the structures and systems that make such supertall buildings possible.
 Learning about amazing skyscrapers around the world offers inspiration for students to design their own skyscraper through drawings and models.